stasbovino/42_Libft/README.md

 # 42_Libft
-Libft is a library of C functions that I use for other projects.
+Libft is a 42 School project, library of C functions that I use for other projects.
 Most of these are recode of functions from standard C-libraries.

 ### Among them: